naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

 The table in section 3 shows similarity between the pooled living and death assemblages.
 Pooled means we've combined the 45 individual living samples into a single assemblage (while maintaining the living and death components, of course).
 The plot in section 4, is a frequency distribution, or histograms, for the live-dead Jaccard similarities of individual sites.
 The height of each bar sows the number sites with live-dead similarity corresponding to the range of values indicated on the x-axis.

 Section 5 allows you to see the raw data and live-dead similarities for individual pairs of sites.
-Explore the with select
+Explore the by selecting different "Site 1" and "Site 2" from the selection menu on the left side of the page.

 _Answer the following questions_